taylor-watson/nlrb_elections/README.md

 **Raw Files:** The NLRB has one CSV for all elections 1977-1999, one XLS file for all elections 2000-2010, and then individual XLS files annually.

-**Do File:** This is a work-in-progress, as the different years of data use different variables and harmoizing them may be project-dependent.
+**Do File:** This is a work-in-progress, as the different years of data use different variables and harmonizing them may be project-dependent.

 The current do-file focuses on the following variables across years: state, date, eligible voters, votes for union, votes against union, and outcome (win / loss).